LivingLegacyMedia/vowbound/chapter_07.md

 All eyes turned to Cassian.
 He felt the weight of the question.
 Felt the coin warm against his palm.

 He focused on Corvan, letting his perception open.
-Saw the shimmer of value around the man.
+Saw the values of the man.
 Saw shame, thick and dark.
 Saw regret.
-But also—

-Something else.
-Something hollow.
+And underneath—something that gave him pause.

-Cassian frowned.
-He pushed his perception deeper, trying to understand what he was sensing.
-The impressions came in fragments, abstractions. *Children.
+The impressions came in fragments: *Children.
 Love.
-Loss.* But the quality was wrong.
+Loss.* But the quality felt wrong.
 Distant and thin, like hearing music through a wall.
+Like echoes of emotions rather than the emotions themselves.

-Was it corruption?
-Or just the weight of trauma and guilt?
-He couldn't tell for certain, but something about those impressions was off-putting.
+Was it a hollowed soul?
+Or simply a great weight of trauma and guilt?
+Cassian couldn't tell for certain.

-"He's telling the truth," Cassian said carefully.
+"I do know that He's telling the truth," Cassian said carefully.
 "He made the trade.
 He regrets it.
 The guilt is genuine."

 Relief flickered across several faces.
 Even Corvan looked grateful.

-But something nagged at Cassian.
-Something about those impressions.
-The way they felt thin and distant, like they'd been diluted somehow.

-No. He was seeing corruption everywhere now, after what the Dealer had told him.
-Corvan's guilt was real.
-His regret was real.
-Cassian could see that clearly enough.
+But the nagging doubt remained.
+Was he sensing Draven's manipulation, or was he simply inexperienced—seeing shadows where there were none?
+After what the Dealer had told him, he was primed to find corruption everywhere.
+Corvan's guilt looked real.
+His regret looked real.

+Cassian pushed the doubt aside.

 "Execute him," the general said flatly.
 "Treason is treason, whether acted upon or not."